NikolayRag/svg2gcode_ggen/README.md

 ----------------------

-Source provided is an SVG within xml.etree.ElementTree root Element, as used widely.
+Source provided is an SVG within xml.etree.ElementTree root, as used widely.

 Quick useage, also showing defaults:
 ------------------------------------